Hamiltonian systems with several space variables: dressing, explicit solutions and energy relations: Abstract

 \section{Abstract}

-We construct so-called Darboux transformations and solutions of the dynamical systems $\frac{\p \psi}{\p t}=\sum_{k=1}^r H_k(t)\frac{\p \psi}{\p \ze_k}\,$ $( H_k(t)= H_k(t)^*)$, which are of a general interest and are also closely related to the port-Hamiltonian systems in the important and insufficiently studied case of several space variables.
-The corresponding energy relations are written down as well.
+We construct so-called Darboux transformations and solutions of the dynamical Hamiltonian systems with several space variables $\frac{\p \psi}{\p t}=\sum_{k=1}^r H_k(t)\frac{\p \psi}{\p \ze_k}\,$ $( H_k(t)= H_k(t)^*)$.
+In particular, such systems are analogs of the port-Hamiltonian systems in the important and insufficiently studied case of several space variables.
+The corresponding energy relations are written down.
 The method is illustrated by several examples, where explicit solutions are given.